Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 Take Out

 Those are my detailed predictions, inferences, deductions and general trends to watch for with Whoop 5.0.
-I reckon I’m broadly on the right track for Whoop’s next generation of features. ie a new heart rate sensor and maybe some smart features like Find My or Payments.
-However whilst there are some rumours about ex-Whoop employees citing a September release date, that info has been cited as fanciful by others with connections to the company.
+I’m on the right track for Whoop’s next generation of features.
+I.e. a new heart rate sensor and maybe some smart features like Find My or Payments.
+However, whilst there are some rumours about ex-Whoop employees citing a September release date, that info has been cited as fanciful by others with connections to the company.

 A typical industry announcement: Expect Whoop to announce its updated hardware features and then deal with the logistical complications of updating hundreds of thousands of customer devices.
 Expect one, new headline software feature at launch…just to make us feel good!!
 The new capabilities of the hardware platform will then be used over the next 2-3 year cycle to support the addition of new software features.

-From a commercial perspective, Whoop needs to be seen to offer something new.
-Even if for this reason alone there has to be a meaningful headline improvement or two that encourage you to keep your subscription going and get the next model.
+From a commercial perspective, Whoop must be seen to offer something new.
+Even if for this reason alone, there has to be a meaningful headline improvement or two that encourages you to keep your subscription going and get the next model.

-Taken as a whole you can see that I don’t envisage a fundamentally re-imagined Whoop, just an incrementally improved version of the current tech with Whoop very much falling in line with how the major sports tech companies iterate their products.
+As a whole, you can see that I don’t envisage a fundamentally re-imagined Whoop, just an incrementally improved version of the current tech, with Whoop falling in line with how the major sports tech companies iterate their products.

 Good news?
 The good news is that it will be kinda free!
-You’re already paying for the subscription, right? 😉 That said, you will probably need 3-6 months left on your subscription to qualify for any new model.
+You’re already paying for the subscription. 😉 You will probably need 3-6 months left on your subscription to qualify for any new model.